daoch4n/deploy-any-ipfs-cid-to-bnb.me/README.md

 So, you got yourself sweet new .bnb domain, but what to do with it except using it as fancy name of your wallet?
 Host some DApp there!
 While [BNB.me](https://bnb.me) natively allows you to deploy simple template sites , with this repo you can go further and host any static website (or DApp) there!
 ## This repo contains tools for deploying [DaokoTube](https://github.com/dtub/DaokoTube) (or anything else you desire) to your [BNB domain](https://space.id).

-The `update.js` script allows you to deploy a specific IPFS hash to your BNB domain obtained vis [SpaceID](https://www.space.id/).
+The `update.js` script allows you to deploy a specific IPFS hash to your BNB domain obtained via [SpaceID](https://www.space.id/).

 ### Prerequisites